-The main ingredient in Xanax is alprazolam, a powerful benzodiazepine that suppresses all the functions regulated by the central nervous system, specifically breathing, heart rate and brain activity.
+The main ingredient in Xanax is alprazolam, a powerful benzodiazepine.
+It suppresses all the functions regulated by the central nervous system.
+This would include breathing, heart rate and brain activity.
 Slowing down just one of these processes will negatively affect overall health.

 - Heart failure and heart arrest, seizures and coma are some of the most serious medical emergencies caused by taking too much Xanax.

-- In fact, mixing just one Xanax tablet with an alcoholic drink may cause extreme drowsiness/unconsciousness, blackouts and uncontrollable muscle tremors as the brain struggles to communicate with the body.
+- In fact, mixing just one Xanax tablet with an alcoholic drink may cause extreme drowsiness and unconsciousness, blackouts and uncontrollable muscle tremors as the brain struggles to communicate with the body.

-Since Xanax is a fast-acting drug that usually peaks in the blood within two hours of taking a dose, any calming effect produced by mixing alcohol with Xanax is often followed by an uncomfortable escalation in anxiety, a complete loss of consciousness, or both.
+Since Xanax is a fast-acting drug that usually peaks in the blood within two hours of taking a dose, any calming effect produced by mixing them with alcohol is often followed by an uncomfortable escalation in anxiety, a complete loss of consciousness, or both.

-Taking Xanax with alcohol definitely has the potential to produce noticeable symptoms that some users might call ‘being high’, but the experience is very different from the high that is caused by smoking marijuana, snorting cocaine, or taking prescription medications like opioids.
+Taking them definitely has the potential to produce noticeable symptoms that some users might call ‘being high’, but the experience is very different from the high that is caused by smoking marijuana, snorting cocaine, or taking prescription medications like opioids.

 - blurred vision

 Mixing these two powerful drugs causes what’s known as an “agonist-like action“.
 That means taking them magnifies the side effects of the Xanax and vice versa.
 This is why it’s not uncommon for people combining wine, beer, or spirits with anti-anxiety drugs (benzodiazepines) experience extreme symptoms of fatigue, weakness, and confusion prior to blacking out.